 Each year the UBC Rogers Communications Multicultural Film Production Project brings a globally recognized filmmaker to UBC as the Phil Lind Multicultural Artist in Residence – named after the UBC alumnus Philip B. Lind, Vice Chairman of Rogers Communication.

-Leading local and international filmmakers such as Alanis Obomsawin, Mina Shum, and 2015 Artist in Resident Ali Kazimi serve as multicultural mentors, working with students in the UBC Film Production program as well as with those wanting to learn more about filmmaking in other UBC programs.
+Leading local and international filmmakers such as Alanis Obomsawin, Mina Shum, and Ali Kazimi serve as multicultural mentors, working with students in the UBC Film Production program as well as with those wanting to learn more about filmmaking in other UBC programs.

 ANN MARIE FLEMING’S ANIMATED FEATURE “WINDOW HORSES” TO SCREEN AT THE ANNECY INTERNATIONAL ANIMATION FILM FESTIVAL IN JUNE.

 Commonly regarded as the most important animation event in the world, the Annecy International Animation Film Festival will screen Ann Marie Fleming’s animated feature “Window Horses”.
 The current Phil Lind Artist in Residence in the Rogers Multicultural Film Production Program in the department of UBC Theatre and Film, Ann Marie’s film is included with only nine animated features and one of only two Canadian entries in the official competition in the Annency, France festival, running June 13-18, 2016,

 A story about love – love of family, poetry, history, culture, “Window Horses” centers around Rosie Ming (the voice of Sandra Oh), a young Canadian poet, invited to perform at a Poetry Festival in Shiraz, Iran.
 Living at home with her over-protective Chinese grandparents, she has never been anywhere by herself.